FizzCorp/Fizz-Objc-Sample/README.md

     }];
 ```
 #### Fetch Messages
-In order to fetch historic messages in a channel follow the following code snippet.
+In order to fetch historic messages in a channel, refer to the following code snippet.
 ```objc
 // assuming Fizz is initialized and listener is registered [[FizzClient instance].chat queryLatestMessagesInChannel:@"YourChannelId" withCount:15